stratis-vip/new-athena-elm/README.md

   1. Succesfully remove "require" part of images!!!
   2. Adventures works correctly in guides
   3. Assorted tips are working in guides

+### 2025-05-04

+  1. Convert the project to vite.
+  2. Remove webpack's complex confuguration
+  3. Vite server can manage routes so no need for changes in routes.
+  4. Removes news route (default to home "/").
+  5. Add favicons.